Greenville, Michigan: Farming

 Greenville's farms are located in Montcalm County's Soil Preservation District.
 Greenville is surrounded by potato, corn, dairy, and Christmas tree farms.
 Greenville was home to Ore-Ida's tater tots division, until Ore-Ida consolidated its operation in 1986 and Greenville's farmers were forced to diversify their crops.

 Greenville has an active 4H program and each summer hosts the Montcalm County 4H Fair.
 This fair displays livestock competitions, tractors pulls, a busy midway, and a demolition derby.

 Arts

 Greenville is home to an active arts scene.
 The Greenville Area Recreation and Community Center is home to the Hans Christian Andersen Theater (HCAT), which puts on productions for children, teens, and adults.
 The Flat River Community Players also stages productions of American plays at the Greenville Community Center Theater.
 The award-winning Greenville High School music program consists of a marching band, concert band, jazz band, orchestra, symphonic orchestra, and the Village Green singers.

 Local media

 The area is served by the daily newspaper, The Daily News, headquartered in Greenville.
 The Daily News has a circulation around 4,500.

 The city has one radio station, WGLM, simulcast on FM and AM as "M106-3" and "M-1380".

+The newest and fastest growing media in Greenville is The Montcalm Vibe.
+Starting in 2024, The Vibe "as it is also known as" is a commercial free online radio station that is already reaching over 3 million people a month and is hosted by the one and only Joe Knight.